dakofler/Compyute/README.md

 )
 trainer.train(X_train, y_train, epochs=10)

 nn.save_model(model, "my_model.cp")
 ```

-### Analysis
-`Compyute` also provides some functions for analyzing a models' paramenters, outputs and gradients to gain insights and help understand the effects of hyperparameters (inspired by Andrej Karpathy's YouTube videos - cannot recommend them enough).

-### Experimenting
-All modules (layers) can also be used and experimented with individually without a model.

 ## License
 This code base is available under the MIT License.

 ## Final Notes
 I use this project to gain a deeper understanding of the inner workings of neural networks.
-Therefore project is a work in progress and possibly will forever be, as I am planning to constantly add new features and optimizations.
+Therefore, project is a work in progress and possibly will forever be, as I am planning to constantly add new features and optimizations.
 The code is by far not perfect, as I am still learning with every new feature that is added.
 If you have any suggestions or find any bugs, please don't hesitate to contact me.

 Cheers,<br>
 Daniel